 OWL is a bit simpler as far as tools go, making it a good tool for kids.
 It’ll let you build some nice-looking environments, too.
 Live teacher support is available, so any snags can be worked through with a professional.

 The course boasts 30 hours of elearning, and the teacher has the vibe of a 90s Nickelodeon TV show host.

-If you’re on the cusp of that 14 year old cut-off, Youth Digital also offers a 3D Game Development course.
+If you’re on the cusp of that 14-year-old cut-off, Apex Learning also offers a 3D Game Development course.
 The development course teaches Unity, so you’ll do some coding in C#.
 If you’re younger but already familiar with Unity or coding, you, too, might be more interested in this class.

 It’s the same price, $249.99.
 You get full teacher support and 12 months’ worth of access.